cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 ]
 ```

 Next proceed with the declarations.
-As with CosmJs, you can add an `isMsgXX` helper for each:
+As with CosmJS, you can add an `isMsgXX` helper for each:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/dab7dd4/src/types/checkers/messages.ts#L27-L47]
 export interface MsgCreateGameEncodeObject extends EncodeObject {